alanqrwang/keymorph/README.md

     --list_of_metrics mse harddice
 ```

-`--moving_seg` and `--fixed_seg` are optional.
-If provided, the script will compute the Dice score between the registered moving segmentation map and the fixed segmentation map.
-Otherwise, it will only compute MSE between the registered moving image and the fixed image.
+`--moving_seg` and `--fixed_seg` are optional, but are required if you want the script to report Dice scores.
+You can also replace filenames with directories to register all images in the directory.
+Note that the script expects each segmentation to have the same name for its corresponding image.

-Add the flag `--save_preds` to save outputs to disk.
+Add the flag `--save_eval_to_disk` to save outputs to disk.
 The default location is `./register_output/`.

-For all inputs, ensure that pixel values are min-max normalized to the $[0,1]$ range and that the spatial dimensions are $(L, W, H) = (128, 128, 128)$.

 ## TLDR in code
 The crux of the code is in the `forward()` function in `keymorph/model.py`, which performs one forward pass through the entire KeyMorph pipeline.